 5. Request additional energy bill help from a charity

 ‘Help may include referring customers to our partners who can help maximise their existing income and manage their money.
 We also have a dedicated Customer Support Fund, which in 2021 provided support totalling £2.1 million.
-It can help with electricity or gas bill debts, and provide essential white goods such as a fridge or cooker.’
+It can help with electricity or gas bill debts, and provide essential white goods such as fridge-freezers or cookers.’

 6. Claim government energy bill help